e271828e/Flight.jl/docs/notes/design/framework_design.md

   quiescence can flip a guard, so no combined event/tick fixed point exists to iterate.

-The boundary macro-sequence, final form:
+The boundary macro-sequence, final form (boundary zero — initialization — is the same sequence with an empty integrate, §16.5):

 > integrate → project → **[sweep → guards → handlers]** iterated to quiescence
 > (once per event) → all due `h` updates → logging / I/O staging.